Share This Article

 May 4, 2026

 Lee Jae-wook will enlist in the Army on May 18, closing this chapter of his on-camera run just before ENA's Doctor on the Edge premieres on June 1 and while Netflix's Dead-End Job is still queued for later in 2026.
-That timing is what makes this update hit harder than a routine military notice.
-According to Soompi's May 4 report, his agency confirmed he will serve as an active duty soldier on that date, while The Korea Times also reported there will be no special send-off event.
+That timing is what makes this update hit harder than a routine military notice for Korean viewers.
+According to The Korea Times, his agency Log Studio confirmed he will serve as an active duty soldier on that date and said there will be no special send-off event.
+Both announced releases were already locked before the notice surfaced, so the enlistment story arrives with a built-in second act.
 For fans who have watched him stay visible from Dear Hongrang to his next two filmed projects, the real story is not just that he is leaving.
 It is that his 2026 slate was built to keep his name moving even after he steps away.

 The scheduling makes this feel more strategic than abrupt

 The scheduling makes this feel more strategic than abrupt because the two most useful projects in Lee's near-term lineup are already locked and pointed at different audiences.
-Soompi's April teaser report confirmed that ENA's Doctor on the Edge premieres June 1 and frames him as public health doctor Do Ji Eui, a role that leans into lighter medical romance with a broader weeknight-TV hook.
+Soompi's April script-reading coverage confirmed that ENA's Doctor on the Edge premieres June 1 and frames him as public health doctor Do Ji Eui, a role that leans into lighter medical romance with a broader weeknight-TV hook.
 Later in the year, Netflix's Dead-End Job shifts him back toward a darker streaming lane.
-As reported by Soompi's January first-look coverage, the series follows a debt-ridden lead pulled into a terrifying job that pays 50 times the normal rate.
+According to Netflix's official title page, the series follows a debt-ridden man who is pulled into a terrifying workplace after taking a part-time job that promises pay 50 times the normal rate.
 Those are not interchangeable parts.
 One keeps him broadly accessible.
 The other keeps him interesting.
 Put together, they give his military gap more insulation than most actors get.

 His military gap already has built-in audience retention